dotlang/language/doc/RFE.md

 and later asks for that data?

 ? - If it turns out we don't need dynamic union, can we put more effort on pattern matching?

+? - Ability to import a module with only some functions or types